 New capabilities would be added to ECF during the overhaul.
-The M-290 shipping containers will be used to transport naval spent nuclear fuel to NRF beginning in 2015.
+The NNPP began to use the M-290 shipping container to transport naval spent nuclear fuel to NRF in 2016.
 To unload naval spent nuclear fuel from an M-290 shipping container into the water pool to examine, transfer, prepare, and package for disposal, the ECF water pools would need to be reconfigured to provide adequate footprint to allow installation of new equipment and processes.
 This reconfiguration would require additional disruption to the flow of work at ECF.